RYAN ROCHE, RYAN ROCHE

 RR: Of course, no problem.
 It worked out perfect, it’s kind of a quiet week.
 It’s a perfect time to chat.

-LP: Thank you!
-So firstly, congratulations to you and your first runway show right?
+LP: Fabulous.
+So, firstly, congratulations to you and your first runway show right?

 RR: Yes, it was so exciting.